This post contains affiliate links.

 The Chicago Manual of Style is the most widely used resource for American English style, grammar, and punctuation.
 If you’re working on any kind of writing project and need a solid reference that provides answers for how to consistently apply style and grammar, then this is the book for you.

 Often called Chicago or CMOS, the text was originally published in 1906 with just 200 pages under the lengthy, albeit descriptive title: Manual of Style: Being a compilation of the typographical rules in force at the University of Chicago Press, to which are appended specimens of type in use.
 Yes, that’s a mighty long title.

 111 years later, in September, 2017, the seventeenth edition of The Chicago Manual of Style was published with 1,146 pages.
-It is available in hardcover, and there’s also a handy online edition that you can pay to subscribe to.
+It is available in hardcover, and there’s also a handy online edition to which you can subscribe, for a fee.

 Chicago is so widely used because it can be applied to almost any type of writing.
 It’s extremely flexible and offers writers options for various formats.
 Many smaller, niche-oriented style guides are based on the guidelines set forth in Chicago, making it the foundation for most writing styles and grammar usages found throughout America.

 What is a Style Guide?